Halifax beat Barrow to set up Bulls tie

 York had to hang on to see off a Sheffield Eagles fightback, winning 24-22 in front of the BBC Sport cameras.

-Cory Aston missed a late conversion to miss out on taking the game to golden point, after York's 20-0 first-half lead had been whittled down and only another four-pointer from the hosts helped them enough.
+Cory Aston squandered a late conversion to miss out on taking the game to golden point, after York's 20-0 first-half lead had been whittled down and they only managed another four-pointer after the break.

 Dewsbury shocked seven-times winners Widnes, belying their League One status with a 32-12 success - two tries from Reiss Butterworth helping them on their way.